tannie/LudoWebsite/pages/schedule.rst

 FRIDAY:
 -----------------
 18:00 Ludo begins
-19:00 Frozen pizza or Halbe Pizza
+19:00 Dinner To Be Announced
 23:30 End of Open Gaming for Day Participants
 ===== ===========